How to Cut an Orange (Plus: 10 Summer Citrus Recipes)

 Instead of turning on the stove in the middle of summer, let acidity of the citrus do the cooking for you and explore the world of citrus through the medium of light, summery ceviche.
 There are a number of ways to serve ceviche once the citrus juice has worked its magic, but you can’t go wrong with a simple presentation that allows the fresh fish to shine.

 Make It: Try this classic recipe from Food and Wine.

 Instead of hitting the ballpark concession stand for your chicken tender fix this summer, treat yourself with this simple Italian classic.
 The bright scent of citrus will swirl through the kitchen and ultimately result in juicy pieces of chicken gilded with a velvety sauce bursting with lemon.
 This is what we like to call a weeknight dinner jackpot.

 This amazingly simple and elegant recipe pairs the beauty of citrus with sweet, silken diver scallops.
-The exquisiteness of crudo is revealed after it sits in a light bath of Meyer lemon and blood orange citrus juices, olive oil, and Espelette-infused sea salt to enhance the inherent sweetness of the scallops and bring it to a whole new level.
+The exquisiteness of crudo is revealed with a hint of heat from diced chili and the citrusy sweetness of tangerine, enhancing the inherent sweetness of the scallops and bringing it to a whole new level.